NikolaiT/incolumitas/content/pages/botOrNot.md

 3. To conclude, you could pick a suitable neuronal network to train a system that is able to classify fresh behavioral data.

 That is way easier said than done.
 However, there are some companies such as [biocatch](https://www.biocatch.com/) and [perimeterx](https://www.perimeterx.com/) that are already using this approach since years.

+But what exactly makes mouse or touch event interaction in a browser *human*?
+What are features that are extremely hard to emulate mechanically?
+Some rough ideas (replace *mouse* with touch events in case of mobile devices):

+- The mouse is used as a reading aid (*observe yourself*)
+- The start and stop speed of the mouse between points of interest
+- The trajectory of mouse movements
+- The distribution of events between time.
+Humans look at the screen, process the information visually and react physically.
+This pattern repeats all the time.
+The latency in such reaction patterns is intrinsically human.
+- Time interval between mouse clicks
+- Mouse follows the eye focus point
+- Scrolling speed correlates with reading time
+- spikes in behavioral data when a website requires interaction
+- mouse moves to the top (tabs) when navigating away (not in mobile)
+- mobile only: sometimes screen dimensions plummets 180 degrees on auto-rotate
+- on disinterest, mouse races very fast to the "close tab" button
+- Areas of interest in text are highlighted
+- ...?

 The established method to distinguish humans from bots is the good old captcha.
 However, we are approaching an age where [captchas can be solved](https://incolumitas.com/2021/01/02/breaking-audio-recaptcha-with-googles-own-speech-to-text-api/) better by AI than by real humans.